Splendor73/Splendor_Cinema_Booking/README.md

 The tables will be automatically created when you run the application for the first time, but you can also create them manually using the SQL statements above.

-This section provides:
-1. Clear SQL statements for each table
-2. Step-by-step instructions for pgAdmin setup
-3. Explanation of table relationships
-4. Notes about automatic table creation

 ```markdown
 ## Database Seeding